ouspg/CompSec-return-templates/README.md

 You will update and add all of your work here during the course.

-*Excluding* (Do not return) possible lecture tasks/diary here, if you are doing those.
+*Excluding* (Do not return) possible lecture tasks/diary here, in case you are doing those.
 These will be returned directly to [Moodle](https://oystack.oulu.fi).

 ## How to proceed?